 The games are airing live across NBC's many broadcast platforms including USA and the Peacock streaming service.
 Because Japan is 13 hours ahead of Eastern Daylight Time many events will air in the middle of the night here.

-The Seacoast is represented by three athletes:
+The Seacoast is represented by five athletes: